ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Files placed in the `CFG`, `CHT`, `LNG`, `THM`, and `APPS` folders on your PC will now be copied to the PS2 drive during game sync
 - Added Game ID support for MemCard Pro 2 and SD2PSX
 - Optimised art work
+- Art downloads are now contributed to the PSBBN art database, and missing artwork is automatically reported

 ## New installation scripts